History of the bicycle: 1860s and the Michaux "Velocipede", aka "Boneshaker"

 On the new macadam paved boulevards of Paris it was easy riding, although initially still using what was essentially horse coach technology.
 It was still called "velocipede" in France, but in the United States, the machine was commonly called the "bone-shaker".
 Later improvements included solid rubber tires and ball bearings.
 Lallement had left Paris in July 1865, crossed the Atlantic, settled in Connecticut and patented the velocipede, and the number of associated inventions and patents soared in the US.
 The popularity of the machine grew on both sides of the Atlantic and by 1868–69 the velocipede craze was strong in rural areas as well.
 Even in a relatively small city such as Halifax, Nova Scotia, Canada, there were five velocipede rinks, and riding schools began opening in many major urban centers.
 Essentially, the velocipede was a stepping stone that created a market for bicycles that led to the development of more advanced and efficient machines.

-However, the Franco-Prussian war of 1870 destroyed the velocipede market in France, and the "bone-shaker" enjoyed only a brief period of popularity in the United States, which ended by 1870.
-There is debate among bicycle historians about why it failed in the United States, but one explanation is that American road surfaces were much worse than European ones, and riding the machine on these roads was simply too difficult.
-Certainly another factor was that Calvin Witty had purchased Lallement's patent, and his royalty demands soon crippled the industry.
-The UK was the only place where the bicycle never fell completely out of favour.

 In 1869, William Van Anden of Poughkeepsie, New York, USA, invented the freewheel for the bicycle.
 His design placed a ratchet device in the hub of the front wheel (the driven wheel on the 'velocipede' designs of the time), which allowed the rider to propel himself forward without pedaling constantly.
 Initially, bicycle enthusiasts rejected the idea of a freewheel because they believed it would complicate the mechanical functions of the bicycle.
 Bicycle enthusiasts believed that the bicycle was supposed to remain as simple as possible without any additional mechanisms, such as the freewheel.